-How to Make an Alternative Trifle - An Illustrated, Quick & Easy Alternative to Traditional Trifle, with Marshmallow
+How to Make an Alternative Trifle - An Illustrated, Quick and Easy Alternative to Traditional Trifle, With Marshmallow

 Delicious Cold Desserts

 Cold desserts are something the British do a lot and do well; from Eton Mess to Syllabubs to Summer Pudding or just good old Strawberries and Cream.
 Summer time is best for these of course but they’re just as welcome for a celebratory meal at any time of the year.

 I wanted to make a Sherry Trifle for our friends in France but (not having thought about it in advance!) couldn’t buy sherry, nor jelly, nor trifle sponges.
 So I concocted a version with marshmallows and wine (or fizzy pop) instead, using the cheap and abundant ‘egg biscuits’ on every French supermarket shelf.

 The result of this alternative was greeted with interest and the verdict extremely favourable.

 The ingredients given are sufficient to serve about 6 generous helpings.